Here Comes Mr. Jordan

 Here Comes Mr. Jordan is a 1941 American fantasy romantic comedy film directed by Alexander Hall, in which a boxer, mistakenly taken to Heaven before his time, is given a second chance back on Earth.
-It stars Robert Montgomery, Claude Rains and Evelyn Keyes.
+It stars Robert Montgomery, Claude Rains, Evelyn Keyes, James Gleason, Edward Everett Horton, Rita Johnson, and John Emery.

-The film script, based on Harry Segall's 1938 play Heaven Can Wait (originally called It was Like This), was written by Sidney Buchman and Seton I. Miller.
+The film screenplay, based on Harry Segall's 1938 play Heaven Can Wait (originally titled It Was Like This), was written by Sidney Buchman and Seton I. Miller.
 The working titles for the film were Heaven Can Wait and Mr. Jordan Comes to Town.
-In 1943 the title Heaven Can Wait was used for another unrelated comedy about the afterlife.

-Edward Everett Horton reprised his role as Messenger 7013 and Roland Culver took on the role of Mr Jordan in the film's sequel Down to Earth (1947).
+Horton and Gleason reprised their roles in the film's sequel Down to Earth (1947), while Roland Culver took on the role of Mr. Jordan.
 Warren Beatty later remade the film in 1978 as Heaven Can Wait.
 The 2001 film Down to Earth, starring Chris Rock, is also based on the play.

-Columbia was planning to release Here Comes Mr. Jordan on VHS and Betamax in November 1979 as one of Columbia Pictures Home Entertainment's launch titles, but for business reasons they did not release the film on home video until 1982.
-It was restored and released on DVD and Blu-ray by The Criterion Collection in 2016.
+The 1943 film Heaven Can Wait, itself also a Best Picture Oscar nominee, has no connection to the source material for Here Comes Mr. Jordan.